tradeling/technical-assesment/web-app-automation/readme.md

 ## Acceptance Criteria

-- Scenario 1: [Check your gift card's balance is $0.00]
+- Scenario 1: [Check the total displayed number of results for category Smart Home | Televisions]

    1. Starts on the [Amazon](https://www.amazon.com/)
-   2. Login with valid credentials
+   2. Go to Categories list
-   3. Click on Your account
+   3. Choose category 'Smart Home'
-   4. Click on Gift Cards
+   4. Choose sub-category category 'Home Entertainment'
-   5. Check the balance of your gift card is $0.00
+   5. Choose sub-category 'Televisions'

-- Scenario 2: [Check the total displayed number of results for category Smart Home | Televisions]
+   6. Check the total number of results match the total displayed products

-   1. Go to Categories list
+- Scenario 2: [Check filter by department in Deals and Promotions page]
-   2. Choose category 'Smart Home'
+    1. Click on Today's Deals
-   3. Choose sub-category category 'Home Entertainment'
+    2. From Departments filter, Show see more
-   4. Choose sub-category 'Televisions'
+    3. Select Software department
-   5. Check the total number of results match the total displayed products
+    4. Assert on choosing the correct selected department

 - Scenario 3: [Check the selected currency displayed for the products' price]